RaghuTheFire/FootBall-Player-Detection/README.md

 - Display and Output: Writes the processed frame with highlighted regions to a directory.
 Displays the processed frame in a window labeled "Match Detection".
 Allows the user to quit the video playback by pressing 'q' and releases resources after completion.

-This code essentially detects players and football in a soccer match video and classifies players based on the color of their jerseys, marking them as either part of the France team or the Belgium team.
-The football is also detected and labeled accordingly.